mikoff/imu-calib/README.md

 a series of sequential rotations of inertial measurement unit (IMU) separated by standstill periods.

+This is the supplementary code and the implementation of the ideas, presented in [IEEE paper](#Citation).

 ## Overview
 The proposed approach allows to perform full IMU calibration: scale factors, non-orthogonalities and biases of accelerometer and gyroscope triads and misalignment between them.